-Many children with FPIES will struggle to gain or even maintain a healthy weight.
+Some children with FPIES will struggle to gain or even maintain a healthy weight.
 As a result, they may begin failing to meet growth milestones, including weight and height goals.
 Ultimately, children with FPIES may be diagnosed with “failure to thrive.”

-- chronic vomiting
+- chronic or recurrent vomiting

 - changes in blood pressure